VedantKumawat20/SQL_P1_Monday_Coffee/README.md

 Monday coffee data structure as seen below consists of four tables: sales, customers, products, and city with a total row count of 10,927.
 ![Screenshot (112)](https://github.com/user-attachments/assets/d9f2c697-43a2-4c75-a928-caa88b3b9bd5)

-(Prior to begnning the analysis, a variety of checks were conducted for quality control and famaliarization with the dataset.
-The SQL quaries utilized to instep and perform quality check can be found here.)
+(Prior to begnning the analysis, a variety of checks were conducted for quality control and famaliarization with the dataset.)

 ### 6. Recommendations-
 Based on the analysis, we recommend the following actions: